PlaidCloud/website/content/en/docs/tasks/administer-cluster/safely-drain-node.md

 - After a suitably long wait, `DELETE` the Pod from your cluster's control plane, instead of using the eviction API.

-Kubernetes does not specify what the behavior should be in this case; it is up to the application owners and cluster owners to establish an agreement on behavior in these cases.
+PlaidCloud does not specify what the behavior should be in this case; it is up to the application owners and cluster owners to establish an agreement on behavior in these cases.

 ## {{% heading "whatsnext" %}}